adosia/Heidrun/README.md

 2. Generate new self-signed ssl certificates with: `make self-signed-ssl`
 3. Copy `env/mysql.example` as `env/mysql` and `env/web.example` as `env/web` and modify the values as required
 4. Build & run the app with: `make build`
-5. Visit https://localhost:8006 to access the application
+5. Visit https://localhost:8006 to access the application and https://localhost:8006/horizon to view the queue

 ### Available `make` Commands